jamesmilanhiggins/word-definer/README.md

 ### Installing
 * Clone repository from github
-* Using the terminal, navigate to the file directory
+* Using the terminal,  navigate to the file directory and run ruby app.rb
-* view live site here ....
+* view live site here